PrefectHQ/prefect/docs/guides/host.md

 Currently Prefect supports the following databases:

-- SQLite: The default in Prefect, and our recommendation for lightweight, single-server deployments.
+- SQLite (default in Prefect): Recommended for lightweight, single-server deployments.
 SQLite requires essentially no setup.
-- PostgreSQL: Best for connecting to external databases, but does require additional setup (such as Docker).
+- PostgreSQL: Best for connecting to external databases, but requires additional setup (such as Docker).
 Prefect uses the [`pg_trgm`](https://www.postgresql.org/docs/current/pgtrgm.html) extension, so it must be installed and enabled.

 ### Using the database